- Specialists in complex spinal injury cases

 We will build a team of specialists around you, to ensure you can take control of your life through compensation, adaptation and rehabilitation following medical negligence.

-As well as supporting a Spinal Injuries Association Peer Support Officer, our specialist team is recognised by the Cauda Equina Syndrome Association (CESA) on their Legal Panel as being expert in providing legal support to people with cauda equina.
+As well as being a trusted legal partner to the Spinal Injuries Association, our specialist team is recognised by the Cauda Equina Syndrome Association (CESA) on their Legal Panel as being expert in providing legal support to people with cauda equina.

 Read on to find out more about making a claim.
 However, if you want to get in touch with our team right away please call 0800 923 2080.